peterhry/peterhrynkow.com/_posts/2019-01-15-blowing-up-images-to-make-them-small.md

 ### Limitations

 Before you get too excited, this this technique does have one limitation.
-It works well for images with smooth gradients and few details but look what happens when you blow up this image:
+It works well for images with smooth gradients and few details but look what happens if you blow up this image:

 <img src="{{ site.baseurl }}/images/1920x1080-3.jpg" />
 `1920x1080-3.jpg (337 KB)`